mat-docs/Portal.Site/docs/news/index.md

     * Live weather data support in ATLAS 10 through Pitwall Weather Server
 * vTAG Server update

-And we focused on delivering improvements in the below areas
+And we focused on delivering improvements in the below areas:

 * Alarms
 * Distance and Overlays
 * Waveform